-Curtis K. Chan is a Ph.D. student in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard.
-Curtis’s research interests include the social and cultural processes of inequality, dissatisfaction, and meaning-making as they relate to the lived experiences of workers within the context of organizations and occupational groups.
+I am a Ph.D.
+Candidate in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard University.
+My research interests focus on processes of meaning-making and inequality of workers, in the context of organizations and occupational groups.

 Currently, I have research in three streams of work.
 My first stream considers processes of meaning-making.
 As part of my dissertation research, I am conducting an ongoing inductive case study of a consulting firm, examining how workers view certain kinds of work as meaningful, and what role the interpretation of organizational communications, language, and culture plays in this meaning-making.